williamouyang/okta.github.io/_source/docs/api/resources/factors.md

 }
 ~~~

-### Verify an Okta Verify Push Factor
+### Verify Push Factor
 {:.api .api-operation}

 <span class="api-uri-template api-uri-post"><span class="api-label">POST</span> /users/*:uid*/factors/*:fid*/verify</span>

-Verifies a `push` factor.
-First, send a request to the device.
-When successfully sent, you are in a waiting state.
-Then, poll for user action.
+Creates a new verification transaction and sends an asynchronous push notification to the device for the user to approve or reject.
+You must [poll the transaction](#poll-for-verify-transaction-completion) to determine when it completes or expires.

-##### Start the Verify Transaction
+##### Start new Verify Transaction

 #### Request Parameters
 {:.api .api-request .api-request-params}